-Former Afternoon Drive Personality Jay Flannery Remembers WHEN: The Sportsmen's Show is an annual event in Syracuse that's held at the NY State Fairgrounds in the large Center of
+Former Afternoon Drive Personality Jay Flannery Remembers WHEN: The Sportsmen's Show was an annual event in Syracuse held at the NY State Fairgrounds in the former spacious Center of

 Progress Building.
-With the show comes some rather novel and bizarre attractions, including wrestling bears.
-In 1978, then Promotion Director, Nancy Carpenter, asked if I'd like to take a ride
+With that show came some rather novel and bizarre attractions, including wrestling bears.
+In 1978, then WHEN Promotion Director, Nancy Carpenter, asked if I'd like to take a ride

 out to the fairgrounds and meet "Victor The Rass'lin Bear" who was to be part of the entertainment at that year's show.
-Being the adventuresome person I am,
+Being the adventuresome guy I am,

 I agreed to go along as Nancy wanted to take some publicity pictures as part of the station's co-promotion of the event.
 No sooner did we arrive and I find myself in the ring being